mideactive/LucidTravels/README.md

-# TravelEasy Web App
+# LucidTravels Web App

-Welcome to **TravelEasy**, your one-stop solution for convenient and hassle-free travel ticket bookings.
-Whether you're planning a local trip or an international adventure, TravelEasy has got you covered with its user-friendly interface and robust ticketing system.
+Welcome to **LucidTravels**, your one-stop solution for convenient and hassle-free travel ticket bookings.
+Whether you're planning a local trip or an international adventure, LucidTravels has got you covered with its user-friendly interface and robust ticketing system.

 ## Features